SuperOfficeDocs/superoffice-docs/docs/diary/howto/services/get-invitations-services.md

 ## Walk-through

-In the code, we have used an instance of the `InvitationProvider` and some of its methods to restrict and arrange the output returned by the provider.
+In the code, we have used an instance of the [InvitationProvider][3] and some of its methods to restrict and arrange the output returned by the provider.

 | Method | Description |
 |---|---|